-Named after Ananda – the Sanskrit word for “joy, bliss, or happiness” the neurotransmitter produced in the brain has been hailed as the ‘Bliss Molecule’, and is said to be responsible for the temporary happy feeling you get after your favourite bar of chocolate.
+Named after Ananda (the Sanskrit word for “joy, bliss, or happiness”) the neurotransmitter produced in the brain has been hailed as the ‘Bliss Molecule’.

 What exactly is Anandamide?

-During research in the 1980’s, receptors were found in the brain for THC (tetrahydrocannabinol) – the primary psychoactive component in marijuana.
-But this puzzled scientist as our bodies don’t naturally produce THC.
-It wasn’t until a few years later that they discovered Arachidonyl Ethanolamide – or Anandamide for short.
+During research in the 1980s receptors were found in the brain for THC the primary psychoactive component in marijuana.
+This puzzled scientist as our bodies don’t naturally produce THC.
+It wasn’t until a few years later that they discovered Arachidonyl Ethanolamide , Anandamide for short.

-Anandamide is considered an endocannabinoid — a substance produced in the body that binds to cannabinoid receptors.
-Cannabinoids are found in the cannabis plant and the chemical reacts with CB1 and CB2 receptors within our own ECS.
-It is amongst many compounds that aid the body in a variety of physiological processes.
+Anandamide is among many compounds that aid the body in a variety of physiological processes.
 This includes appetite, pain-sensation, mood, memory and is naturally produced within our bodies.

 Increasing Anandamide intake

-Although our bodies naturally produce endocannabinoids such as anandamide, it is generally in low volumes thus need ‘topped-up’.
-Living a balanced, healthy lifestyle, eating green vegetables, doing exercise, and getting plenty of sleep all help to keep your Endocannabinoid system ticking over, however, there are other ways in which to boost the ‘Bliss Molecule’.
+Our bodies naturally produce endocannabinoids such as anandamide in low volumes thus needs ‘topped-up’.
+In addition living a balanced, healthy lifestyle, eating green vegetables, doing exercise, and getting plenty of sleep all help to keep your ECS ticking over.
+However, there are other ways in which to boost the ‘Bliss Molecule’.

-Until recently, chocolate was believed to be the only food that contained anandamide – until scientists found that black truffles did.
+Until recently, chocolate was believed to be the only food that contained anandamide.
+Then scientists found that black truffles did also.
 Although the fungus produces the chemical, it has no internal receptors that interact with it.
 So why does it produce it?

-Everyone has heard of endorphins, serotonin and dopamine being the main factors in the feel-good factor of a good run or gym session.
-However, studies are now suggesting that it is, in fact, a surge in endocannabinoids (such as Anandamide) that is responsible.
+Endorphins, serotonin and dopamine are the main components in the feel-good factor of a good run or gym session.
+It should be noted however that studies are now suggesting that it is, in fact, a surge in endocannabinoids (such as Anandamide) that is responsible.
 We know this because endorphin molecules are too large to cross the blood-brain barrier.

 Anandamide and CBD

-Part of the same classification, anandamide and CBD are both cannabinoids.
-Apart from producing these naturally within our own bodies, they are found in abundance in the cannabis plant.
+Anandamide and CBD are both “cannabinoids”.
+As well as producing these naturally within our own bodies, they are found in abundance in the cannabis plant.

-There is a lot of hype surrounding the medical use and healing properties of marijuana at the moment, with many advocating its versatile characteristics.
-Investigations into the benefits of CBD , in particular, suggests that supplementing your own endocannabinoid system can help regulate many of the body’s processes, such as :
+There is a lot of hype surrounding the medical use and healing properties of marijuana.
+Investigations into the benefits of CBD suggests that supplementing your own ECS can help regulate many of the body’s processes, such as :

 - Memory and learning